rexgarland/civic-iq/README.md

 # Civic IQ

-A small quiz to test your knowledge of modern U.S. politics, aka participation in power. 🇺🇸🇺🇸🇺🇸
+A small quiz to test your knowledge of modern U.S. politics, a.k.a. participation in power.
+We the people! 🇺🇸🇺🇸🇺🇸

-Code mostly forked from [8values](https://github.com/8values/8values.github.io), into the `website` folder.
-See `website/LICENSE`.

-You win the game by sending me a PR 😉

 ## Run